 You might have heard the phrase “I gave him an ultimatum” or “it’s time to give an ultimatum” when people talk about relationships.
 Giving someone an ultimatum, generally, involves a declaration that you need something to change, or you won’t be able to stay in the relationship, at least not in its current form.

-Ultimatums include ending the relationship and finding someone new, moving out of a shared home, or refusing to get engaged or married until a change is made.
+Ultimatums in relationships may include ending the relationship and finding someone new, moving out of a shared home, or refusing to get engaged or married until a change is made.

 In one study that analyzed 22 proposals, eight resulted from the woman giving an ultimatum.
 The threat of their partner leaving was enough to convince the men to propose.

 Ultimatums are best used sparingly, though—and here are 10 questions to ask yourself before giving one.

 » More: Stages of a relationship.

 1. Am I Prepared to Follow Through on the Ultimatum?

 You should know how to give an ultimatum in a relationship if you want it to be effective.
 If you’re going to tell your partner that you’ll break up with them, move out, or do anything drastic if they don’t meet certain conditions, you should actually be prepared to do that.

 If you aren't, you're actually giving them a dishonest, empty threat.
 Instead, let them know how their behavior is affecting you.
 Try not to say, “I’m going to move out if you don’t do your share of the chores,” when you know you actually won’t.
 Instead, try saying, “When you leave me to do most of the chores, I feel stressed out and taken advantage of.”

 A considerate partner will care about your feelings whether or not you give them an ultimatum.